mattsherwood87/CoNNECT/docs/source/administration/booking.rst

 --------------------

 **Step 5.** Once in the CoNNECT Bookings webpage, select the desired date and time specified by the subject.
 A menu will be displayed, such as Figure 6.
 Choose the dropdown menu to specify the duration of the scan.
 Correct the time in Service Details if necessary.
+Subject names should follow the following structure:

+    <project_identifier> <subject identifier> <OPTIONAL session identifier>

 .. figure:: ./_images/create.booking.drop.down.PNG
    :align:  center